 According to the agreements, each country prepared the keying tapes used to encode its messages and delivered them, through a courier, at their embassy in the other country, from where they were brought to the counterpart's terminal.
 So, the keys used for encrypting the messages sent from Washington, were brought to the American embassy in Moscow, who delivered them to the Russian hotline terminal.

-In the US, the key tapes were provided by the Office of Communications Security of the NSA.
+In the US, the key tapes were provided by the Office of Communications Security (now: Information Assurance Directorate) of the NSA.
 Just imagine the logistics needed for providing not only the Pentagon and the White House terminals, but also the American embassy in Moscow with these key tapes every single day!

-On September 30, 1971, both countries signed an agreement in Washington to modernize the Hotline.
+On September 30, 1971, the United States and the Soviet Union signed an agreement in Washington to modernize the Hotline.
 The primary cable link was replaced by two satellite circuits: the United States was to provide one circuit via the commercial Intelsat IV system, with satellites in a geosynchronous orbit.
 The Soviet Union would provide another circuit via four satellites of their Molniya II system on a highly elliptical orbit.

 This modernization program started in 1971 and, after four years of testing, the satellite link finally became operational on January 16, 1978.
 This link provided more flexible communications and made the Hot Line less vulnerable than the original landline.
 The teletype circuit over the undersea and land line cable was retained as a backup to the satellite links, but the teletype radio circuit from Washington over Tangier to Moscow was terminated.